girishsarwal/gt-jtx/README.md

 - A USBASP Atmel programmer.
 If you have one, good; If not you can send over your chip, I will have it flashed.
 Usbasp
 - A radio module.
 I use Fr-Sky (bought from hobbyking) but you can use any as long as it has PPM input.
 Get one here
 - m8 version programmed on the ATMEGA 8

+# ATMEGA 32 Version

+m32 is a slightly advanced version with support upto 8 analog and 8 digital channel + trims on analog channels.

+As of now the microcontroller (ATMEGA 32) generates a PPM stream based on the inputs it receives from the pots.
+This input can be fed to your choice of radio module or to the trainer port of your Tx. m32 uses a separate unit for configuration and management of the joystick The separate program is Artrix and is available here (coming soon)

 # Disclaimer
 I take no responsibility or warranty for any damage to you or your equipment, that may arise out of or is a consequence of using or reproducing any parts or features of the gt-jtx software/hardware system.
 Everything you do is completely at your own risk and expense.